Mathematical problems in the Theory of ECO: Entering the ECO paradigm

 In the last step we used the redshift factor $1+z= \left(1-\frac{2GM}{r}\right)^{-1/2}$\cite{weinberg1972gravitation}, but it doesn't quite match with the boundary condition of the equation (\ref{eq11}).
-This is my point of concern which makes the concept of Eddington Luminosity a rather non-relativistic element.
+This is my point of concern, taking a look at the expression, part of it does not only blow up as $z \rightarrow \infty$ but another part of it vanishes as well making it indeterminate in nature.
+In the limiting case $z\rightarrow \infty$ of Equation \ref{14}, we find that the stellar remnant has finite nonzero luminosity of $\frac{4\pi GMc}{\kappa}$, in direct contradiction with Black Hole Paradigm.
+In fact there are studies which suggests the "General Relativistic Instability of Supermassive Stars" and can be used together with equation (\ref{14}) to make the concept of Eddington Luminosity a rather non-relativistic element.